bengisugultekin/ermisdemirerhukukburosu/README.md

 <!-- reporting issue -->
 ## Reporting Issues

 We use GitHub Issues as the official bug tracker for the Constra Template.
 Please Search [existing issues](https://github.com/themefisher/Constra-Bootstrap-Construction-Template/issues).
-It’s possible someone has already reported the same problem.
+It's possible someone has already reported the same problem.
 If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/themefisher/Constra-Bootstrap-Construction-Template/issues).

 <!-- support -->